 One thing you definitely want when trying to conjure up the image of Jurassic Park, is a destination without a lot of tourists.
 Meet Barva, the often overlooked volcano wedged in-between its famous brothers, Poas and Irazu.
 This challenging hike can take you to 4 lagoons.
 Although stunning in all conditions , the most mystical moments reveal themselves when the mists roll over the water.

 If you are up for a real challenge, climb the highest peak in Costa Rica!
 Cerro Chirripo stands proudly at 3820 meters.
 This climb is pretty strenuous so it is advisable to spend the night in one of the mountain huts.
 One of the thrills climbing this giant, other than the physical challenge, is the natural diversity you will encounter along the way.
 The pastures at 1000 meters slowly transform reaching its climax in the Tundra ecosystem near the summit.
 Expect to see evergreen lower montane forests as well as montane rainforests where you will find oak trees reaching up to 50 meters flanked by bamboo and ferns.

 The fabled Osa Penisula

 Osa Peninsula is one of Costa Rica’s most remote locations, but also one of the most majestic.
-In a way, Osa is Costa Rica’s wild child.
+In a way, Osa is Costa Rica’s wild child and will definitely make you feel like you have been sucked into the movie Jurassic Park.
 The jungles have a rugged charm and remain a little rough around the edges.
 The giant expanse of mangroves and vast rain forests house the largest population of Jaguar and Tapir.
 Osa is slightly less visited by tourists because of its location but deserves a spot on the list of any true nature lover.
 It is the perfect destination for the adventure tourist but also suits those wanting to relax and bask in a real-life Jurassic Park atmosphere.